-Many of USAID programs in Indonesia support the transfer of scientific knowledge and technologies.
+Science, technology, and innovation have the potential to solve global development problems.
+Many USAID programs in Indonesia support the generation and transfer of scientific knowledge and technologies.
 These efforts provide a catalyst for Indonesia to move forward on the nation’s development continuum.

-Our portfolio ranges from the establishment of accredited medical laboratories for detecting multi-drug resistant TB to the introduction of an electronic Citizen Information Service, which uses Internet and mobile phone technology to improve local government responsiveness.
+Our portfolio ranges from the establishment of accredited medical laboratories for detecting multi-drug resistant TB to the development of the automated case tracking system (CTS) that provides an up-to-date summary of cases for court officials and the public.

 - USAID introduced to Indonesia medical technology that diagnoses TB in hours instead of weeks.